lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   If no eligible rule is found, then the header must be sent without compression, in which case the fragmentation process must be required.

-* sending: The Rule ID is sent to the other end followed by information resulting from the compression of header fields, directly followed by the payload.
+* sending: The Rule ID is sent to the other end followed by the information resulting from the compression of header fields, directly followed by the payload.
   The product of field compression is sent in the order expressed in the Rule for the matching fields.
 The way the Rule ID is sent depends on the specific LPWAN